epfl-ada/ada-2024-project-importnumpyaspd/README.md

 * Part 4 : week 13,14

 ## 7. Organization within the team
-Each team member will be asigned with a specific research question and the others will have to check on the other and to give them neutral feedback.
-In addition to that, half of the team will directly begin working on the homework 2 so that is done by next week.
-Finally, one or two person will have the responsability to write the report with Jekyll while the others finish the analysis.
+Each team member will be assigned a specific research question and the others will have to check on the other and give them neutral feedback.
+In addition to that, half of the team will directly begin working on homework 2 so that is done by next week.
+Finally, one or two people will have the responsibility to write the report with Jekyll while the others finish the analysis.